-SSH Real Estate is a 75-person, full-service commercial real estate company serving the Greater Philadelphia Region.
+SSH Real Estate is a 100-person, full-service commercial real estate company serving the Greater Philadelphia Region.

-Since the firm’s founding in 1952, it has evolved into one of the largest privately held commercial real estate companies in the region with services in brokerage, property management and investments.
+Since the firm’s founding, it has evolved into one of the largest privately held commercial real estate companies in the region with services in investments, brokerage, property management and maintenance.

-SSH owns a portfolio of over 4 million square feet of office, flex, industrial and multi-family; manages over 6 million square feet of commercial space; and has a robust brokerage team completing a multitude of transactions each year while representing many of the Philadelphia region’s leading companies and institutions.
+SSH owns a portfolio of over 4 million square feet of office, flex, industrial and multi-family.
+In addition SSH manages over 6 million square feet of commercial space; has a robust brokerage team completing a multitude of transactions each year and provides maintenance services to third party clients throughout the Mid-Atlantic region.

 Supporting all aspects of the business, SSH’s unique mix of in-house resources include legal services, space planning, construction management and financial analysis and provides the firm with unmatched expertise in the Philadelphia region.
 Our extensive market knowledge, experienced professionals and in-house resources are valuable to clients of all three of SSH’s divisions.

 Since 2002, SSH Real Estate’s Investments Division has acquired and developed, with its partners, a portfolio of properties totaling over 4 million square feet throughout the Philadelphia region.View Portfolio

 Since 1952, SSH Real Estate’s brokerage division has been an established leader in the Philadelphia region in Tenant Representation, Landlord Representation, and Investment Sales.View Assignments